Sneaky Eaters

 Phase I: Dining Halls

 With college students being my target audience, I’m rolling out my campaign at a prime location where the most food waste is generated on campus: dining halls.
-At dining halls, students can feel the need to fill up their plate to get their money’s worth.
-Additionally, with a buffet-style dining hall, students are easily enticed by the abundant options and fill up their plate quickly.
+With buffet-style dining hall, students are easily enticed by the abundant options and fill up their plate quickly.

 Phase II: Grocery Stores + Kitchens